TinaTiel/obs-chatbot-python/README.md

 `min_votes`: Describes the minimum number of unique votes needed to execute a command.
 Must be greater than zero.
 `permission`: The minimum status required to execute a command.
 Can be `EVERYONE`, `FOLLOWER`, `SUBSCRIBER`, `MODERATOR`, or `BROADCASTER`.

+### Extending Commands
+Commands are just classes in the `obs/actions` directory, initialized dynamically with arguments in config.json when the bot starts up.
+The only hard requirements for these classes are:
+1. The initializtion function must accept the `obs_client`, `command_name`, `permission`, `min_votes`, and `args` arguments.
+2. There must be an `execute` method accepting an `user` argument.

+Optionally you may use `eval_permission` and `eval_votes` if necessary.
+Refer to [obs-websocket-py](https://github.com/Elektordi/obs-websocket-py) and the source code here for examples.